zaizaizhao/mcp-for-programmer/docs/README_EN.md

 # Start with SSE transport
 pnpm run dev:sse

-# Start with Streamable transport
+# Start with HTTP Stream method
 pnpm run dev:streamable

 # Start with Express server on a specific port